Skip to main content

 How Does GINA Interact with Spousal Incentives?

-The EEOC’s final rule under GINA clarified that an employer may offer a limited incentive for a spouse to provide information about their own health status (e.g. through a or biometric screening).
+The EEOC’s final rule under GINA clarified that an employer may offer a limited incentive for a spouse to provide information about their own health status (e.g. through a health risk assessment or biometric screening).
 However, the incentive is subject to the same limitations as those offered to the employee.
 This provision prevents employers from circumventing GINA’s protections by seeking health information from a spouse that could be construed as genetic information about the employee.

 The legal framework governing wellness programs is a dynamic area of law, with the definition of “voluntary” being continuously shaped by regulatory action and judicial interpretation.